-All Cost Share amounts a Member pays toward the Covered Services consistent with the terms of this Member Handbook, such as Copayments, will apply to the out-of-pocket maximum.
-Refer to the Summary of Benefits and Coverage for details on the cost shares that apply toward the maximum out-of-pocket amounts.
-The following charges will not apply to the out-of-pocket maximums, and when a Member has reached the out-of-pocket maximum, they will still have to pay these charges: Premium amounts the Member must pay; charges for Services that are not covered; and other Cost Shares as explained on the Member's Summary of Benefits and Coverage.
+All Cost Share amounts a Member pays toward the Covered Services explained in this Booklet, such as Copayments, will apply to the out-of-pocket maximum.
+The following charges will not apply to the out-of-pocket maximums and when a Member has reached the out-of-pocket maximum, the Member will still have to pay these charges: Premium amounts Members must pay and charges for Services that are not covered.